-Graduate Student Workers (GSW)
+Graduate Student Workers

-Every graduate student admitted to the department on a full funding package from TGS is required to serve time as a graduate student worker (GSW or GA) for the department, either as a graduate student instructor (GSI, previously TA), Reader, or rarely, a Research Assistant (RA).
-After your first year, as needed by the department, you will be expected to serve as a GSW when you are on university funding, including advanced student quarters (see "Your Funding Package" below).
-GSW assignments are dependent upon departmental resources and commitments to undergraduate teaching.
-In rare circumstances, you may petition the DGS to be released from your GSW role; such releases require advisor approval and substantive scholarly reasons, and ultimately depend on department needs and resources.
+Every graduate student admitted to the department on a full funding package is required to serve time as a graduate student worker for the department.
+The university calls graduate student workers Graduate Assistant or GA.
+There are three types of GAs: a Teaching Assistant, Reader, or rarely, a Research Assistant (RA).
+After your first year, as needed by the department, you will be expected to serve as a GA when you are on university funding, including advanced student quarters (see "Your Funding Package" below).
+GA assignments are dependent upon departmental resources and commitments to undergraduate teaching.
+In rare circumstances, you may petition the DGS to be released from your GA role; such releases require advisor approval and substantive scholarly reasons, and ultimately depend on department needs and resources.